fedorajuandy/tugas-akhir/README.md

 ### How to use

-Users input either free-form text in the textbox or choose one or several attribute options in the form of radio buttons and checkboxes then press the RUN or ENTER button to confirm them.
+Users input either free-form text in the textbox or choose one or several attribute options in the form of radio buttons and checkboxes then press the RUN button to confirm them.
 Then the user waits until the desired image is generated and shown in the previously empty placeholder.

 ---